19 Fits and residuals

 1.1.4 1.3.1 3.4.4 0.22.5

-In the previous chapters, we’ve determined that the voice.part singer groups differed only by location (central value) and not so much by spread.
+In the previous chapters, we determined that the voice.part singer groups differed only by location (central value) and not so much by spread.
 In this section, we will expand this analysis by fitting a model (the mean) to the data, then we’ll explore the residuals (i.e. the part of the data not explained by the fitted model).
 This exercise will tackle two objectives:

 19.1 Fitting the data

 Univariate data can be characterized by their location and by their spread.
 The different groups of singers differ by their central values, we will therefore fit the group means to each group batch and compare the residuals between groups.
+This implies that we characterize the data using the following mathematical function:

 First, we’ll load the libraries that will be used in this chapter, then we’ll load the singer data into the df object.